 Drive organic growth of existing facilities.
 We seek to increase revenue at our facilities by providing a broader range of services to new and existing patients and clients.
 In addition, management intends to increase bed counts in our existing facilities.
-During the year ended December 31, 2016, we added approximately 967 new beds (exclusive of acquisitions), including 827 to existing facilities and 140 added through the opening of two de novo facilities.
-For the year ending December 31, 2017, we expect to add approximately 800 total beds exclusive of acquisitions.
-Furthermore, management believes that opportunities exist to leverage out-of-state referrals to increase volume and minimize payor concentration in the U.S., especially with respect to our youth and adolescent focused services and our substance abuse services.
+During the year ended December 31, 2015, we acquired 176 facilities and added 670 new beds, including 460 to our existing facilities and 210 in two de novo facilities.
+Furthermore, management believes that opportunities exist to leverage out-of-state referrals to increase volume and minimize payor concentration in the United States, especially with respect to our youth and adolescent focused services and our substance abuse services.